 Women earn less and live longer

-In 2010, I wrote my Top 10 super wishlist for Australian consumers, which included creating ‘a better super system for women’.
+In 2010, I wrote a Top 10 super wishlist for Australians, which included creating ‘a better super system for women’.
 At that time, I wrote that I’m a fan of Australia’s superannuation system (and still I am a fan) because I believe that most of the time the super system helps a lot of people save for a decent retirement, unless you’re a woman with children who spends an extended period out of the workforce, or you’re an older woman who reared children, and then divorced.
 Quoting from this 2010 article:

 Although we may all like to think women and men are the same, in terms of money and finance, women generally have different life experiences to men such as: